About this site

 Not just the finished outcomes, but the thinking around them.
 The decisions, the tradeoffs, the mistakes, and the parts that usually get glossed over once something “works.”

 I’ve had blogs before.
 Many of them.
-Most of them faded out once the platform or expectations became heavier than the writing itself.
+Most faded out once the platform or expectations became heavier than the writing itself.
 This time, the intent is different.

 This is a notebook.

 You’ll find posts about technical projects, infrastructure experiments, and tools I’m learning or revisiting.
-You’ll also find reflections on work, systems, and the process of building things that last longer than the initial burst of enthusiasm.
+You’ll also find reflections on work, systems, and the reality of building things that need to last longer than the initial burst of enthusiasm.

 I’m not trying to teach everything.
 I’m not trying to convince anyone of anything.
-I’m mostly writing things down so I can think more clearly and keep track of what I’ve learned.
+I’m mostly writing things down so I can think more clearly and keep track of what I’ve learned — without performing competence or softening truth to make it easier for others to hear.

 If something here is useful to you, that’s a bonus.